Listings Insights & Metrics | Yext Hitchhikers Platform

 In addition to checking the accuracy of your listings on the Listing Detail Page , you can track the accuracy over time using a metric in Report Builder.

 Every publisher has its own rules and processes for receiving and displaying data on its site, also known as Publisher Transformations.
 The metric used to determine the accuracy of your listings is called Listings Accuracy, or the percent of fields with accurate data on Listings.
-“Accurate” means an exact match to the data stored in the Knowledge Graph, while also taking publisher transformations into account.
+“Accurate” means an exact match to the entity data stored in the platform, while also taking publisher transformations into account.

 The Listings Accuracy metric is calculated by taking the number of fields (within the given filtered and dimensioned set of data) with accurate data divided by the total number of fields (within the given filtered and dimensioned set of data).